 NATIONAL ANTI-BOREDOM MONTH

-National Anti-Boredom Month during July encourages us to identify what makes us bored and find ways to combat it!
+During the entire month of July, we celebrate National Anti-Boredom Month.
+This monthly observance encourages everyone to identify what makes us bored and find ways to combat it!

 July was selected, according to the founder Alan Caruba, because after July 4th, there’s not much going on and it’s the hotter part of the summer break from school.
 That’s no excuse to experience boredom during July, though.